 Below are the key topics we plan to cover in this course and the approximate number of lectures planned for each.

 Getting Started (2 lectures)

 - Course overview, administrative details.

 - Course project: Expectations and possible project topics.

-- Discuss Lab Assignment 1: Mininet SDN.
+- How to read a paper.